kagebright/README-Generator/README.md

 # README-Generator
-This application creates a professional high-quality REEADME file.
+This application creates a professional high-quality README file.

 Technologies used: JavaScript and Node.js